Should You Stay on the JR Yamanote Line in Tokyo?

 Because people get into their head that they need to be near the Yamanote Line hotels that are near the Yamanote stations often cost a little bit more than those that aren’t – and they sell out fast.

-For example, my favourite hotel in Tokyo, the Citadines Shinjuku (see more about this in our guide to larger Tokyo hotels) is a 16 minute walk from Shinjuku Yamanote Line station – and usually a bit cheaper than its sister hotel, the Citadines Central Shinjuku, which is just a 6 minute walk away from Shinjuku station.
+For example, my favorite hotel in Tokyo, the Citadines Shinjuku (see more about this in our guide to larger Tokyo hotels) is a 16-minute walk from Shinjuku Yamanote Line station – and usually a bit cheaper than its sister hotel, the Citadines Central Shinjuku, which is just a 6 minute walk away from Shinjuku station.

 Ah, but you have to walk more, I hear you say.

-Well, not necessarily, as, my nearest subway station Shinjuku Gyoemmae is only a five minute walk from the hotel – and, you’re less likely to get lost trying to exit and find yourself at completely the other side of the suburb – which may have happened to me a couple of times traversing Shinjuku station in the past.
+Well, not necessarily, as my nearest subway station when I stay at the Citadines, Shinjuku Gyoemmae is only a five-minute walk from the hotel – and you’re less likely to get lost trying to exit and find yourself at completely the other side of the suburb – which may have happened to me a couple of times traversing Shinjuku station in the past.

 Convenient Doesn’t Always Mean Quickest

-The Yamanote Line is not always the fastest way to get somewhere – because there are a lot of stops on the Yamanote Line, and because it circles the city to the north and south it can sometimes take longer to get between two points using it.
+The Yamanote Line is not always the fastest way to get somewhere.
+Because it has many stops and circles the city to the north and south, it can sometimes take longer to get between two points using it.

-Mostly this happens when you’re trying to get across Tokyo from east to west – or vice versa.
+This mostly happens when you’re trying to cross Tokyo from east to west or vice versa.

 And that doesn’t factor in whether there’s a subway station closer to your hotel – or the sight you’re going to see – than the Yamanote Line station is.